hexagram-solutions/dotnet-templates/README.md

 dotnet new hexagrams-editorconfig
 ```

-Templates can be updated with `dotnet new --update-apply`.
+Templates can be updated with `dotnet new update`.

 ## Adding New Templates